 About the Treatment Alternatives Staff

-The success of any treatment program is dependent upon the expertise, compassion and dedication of the staff at the facility.
-Helping people through early stages of detox and treatment is intense.
+The success of any treatment program is dependent upon the expertise, compassion, and dedication of the staff at the facility.
+Helping people through the early stages of detox and treatment is intense.
 A quality facility must deliver superior services to all clients.
-Staff to client ratio determines successful delivery of services, the skill level of the staff, the staff’s ability to follow best practices of substance abuse treatment, the ability to handle comprehensive treatment protocols for co-occurring disorders etc.
+Staff to client ratio determines successful delivery of services, the skill level of the staff, the staff’s ability to follow best practices of substance abuse treatment, the ability to handle comprehensive treatment protocols for co-occurring disorders, etc.

-Treatment Alternatives’ staff includes physicians’experts in addiction medicine, Master level therapists, certified addiction therapists, certified addiction technicians, and licensed holistic therapists such as acupuncturists, art therapists and certified yoga instructors.
-Our general therapist/client ratio is 1/10.
+Treatment Alternatives’ staff includes physicians’ experts in addiction medicine, Master level therapists, certified addiction therapists, certified addiction technicians, and licensed holistic therapists such as acupuncturists, chiropractors, massage therapists, art therapists, and certified yoga instructors.
+Our general therapist/client ratio is 1/8.
 In this way, we keep a truly individualized approach to our treatment plans and make sure that the therapist and clinicians know every one of their clients.
 Progress can only be made if the staff evaluate each client regularly.

 The latest research shows that the majority of treatment facilities are still practicing addiction treatment that are decades old.
 We are proud to offer our clients the best substance abuse treatment possible, following the latest guidelines and scientific research, under the guidance of medical, clinicians, and supporting staff with expertise in addiction treatment.